The dilaton gravity hologram of double-scaled SYK: Introduction

 \subsection{Background material}

 As shown in \cite{Berkooz:2018jqr,Berkooz:2018qkz} and summarized pedagogically in \cite{Lin:2022rbf,Verlinde:2024znh}, the partition function and all correlation functions of DSSYK are most efficiently computed using an auxiliary quantum mechanics system.
-This quantum mechanics is a tool to compute teadious summations of Feynman diagrams which arise in the ``chord diagram'' evaluation of correlation functions.
-In particular, the partition function of DSSYK is computed in the (auxiliary) quantum mechanics as a ``transition matrix element''
+This quantum mechanical system is a tool to compute tedious summations of Feynman diagrams which arise in the ``chord diagram'' evaluation of correlation functions.
+In particular, the partition function of DSSYK is computed in the (auxiliary) quantum mechanical model as a ``transition matrix element''

 with $[\mathbf{n},\mathbf{p}]=\i$ and Hamiltonian